 Shortage of space on the Lycée International campus led some sections to open classes in other local French schools, known collectively as the ‘partner school network’ (réseau).
 This movement began with the Collège Les Hauts Grillets in the 1970s.
 The British Section then started classes in the Collège Pierre et Marie Curie in 1981 and added primary classes in Le Pecq some seven years later.
 As a consequence, nearly 40% of British Section pupils are taught in partner schools.

-The Lycée International was one of the first schools in the world to offer the International Baccalaureate (the IB) until the French Government decided to develop their own international version of the French Baccalaureate (the OIB - Option Internationale du Baccalauréat) in the early 1980s.
-As a result, all fifteen sections now offer the OIB, whose existence is seen as a unifying force within the school.
-The Lycée International, Saint-Germain-en-Laye remains France’s principal examination centre for the OIB.
+The Lycée International was one of the first schools in the world to offer the International Baccalaureate (the IB) until the French Government decided to develop their own international version of the French Baccalaureate - the BFI - Baccalauréat Français International, formerly the Option Internationale du Baccalauréat (OIB) - in the early 1980s.
+As a result, all fifteen sections now offer the BFI, whose existence is seen as a unifying force within the school.
+The Lycée International, Saint-Germain-en-Laye remains France’s principal examination centre for the BFI.

 There are nearly 2200 students on roll on the Lycée International campus itself.
 If one adds the children who are externés and those in the partner schools, then almost 4000 young people are now following a bilingual, bicultural education in the Saint-Germain-en-Laye - Le Pecq area.

-The Lycée International is currently undergoing an extensive rebuilding and refurbishment programme, that will equip the school with the resources to meet the needs of our twenty-first century learners.
-The redevelopment works are due for completion in early 2020.
+The Lycée International underwent an extensive rebuilding and refurbishment programme, to equip the school with the resources to meet the needs of our twenty-first century learners.
+The redevelopment was completed in 2020.